Integrability of certain Hamiltonian systems in $2D$ variable curvature spaces: Applications of Theorem

 This integrable system is new.
 The Lie derivative of the integral $I$ along the vector field associated with Hamiltonian \eqref{EX41}, is given by

-As it is outlined by equation \eqref{eq:ID}, the complementary integral \eqref{eq:I} is valid only on a fixed level of the energy, i.e., when $h=\delta$.
+where $W$ is a non-zero, real function of the state variables.
+As outlined by equation~\eqref{eq:ID}, the complementary integral~\eqref{eq:I} is valid only on a fixed energy level, i.e., when $h = 1$.
 Consequently, this problem is conditionally integrable.
-In physics, the Hamiltonian \eqref{EX41} describes the motion of a particle due to the effect of the potential forces derived from the potential function $V(r,\theta)=-\frac{\delta}{4} r^4(3+\cos 4\theta)\sin 2\theta$ and this motion takes place on a surface with variable Gaussian curvature given by inserting \eqref{EX42} into equation \eqref{Gauss}.
+In physics, the Hamiltonian~\eqref{EX41} describes the motion of a particle under the influence of potential forces derived from the potential function $V(r,\theta) = -\frac{1}{8} r^4 (3 + \cos 4\theta) \sin 2\theta$.
+This motion occurs on a surface with variable Gaussian curvature, which is determined by substituting~\eqref{EX42} into equation \eqref{Gauss}.